-Understanding how the Joint Governance Committee gains assurance from management
+Understanding how the Joint Governance Committee gains assurance from management - Adur District Council

 Auditing standards require us to formally update our understanding of your arrangements for oversight of management processes and arrangements annually.
-Therefore, I am writing to ask that you please provide a response to the following questions.
+Therefore, we are writing to ask that you please provide a response to the following questions.

-- 1) How does the Joint Governance Committee, as 'those charged with governance' at the Authority, exercise oversight of management's processes in relation to: - undertaking an assessment of the risk that the financial statements may be materially misstated due to fraud or error (including the nature, extent and frequency of these assessments); - identifying and responding to risks of fraud in the Authority, including any specific risks of fraud which management have identified or that have been brought to its attention, or classes of transactions, account balances, or disclosure for which a risk of fraud is likely to exist; - communicating to employees its view on business practice and ethical behavior (for example by updating, communicating and monitoring against the Authority code of conduct); - encouraging employees to report their concerns about fraud; and - communicating to you the processes for identifying and responding to fraud or error? - 2) How does the Joint Governance Committee oversee management processes for identifying and responding to the risk of fraud and possible breaches of internal control?
+- 1) How does the Joint Governance Committee, as 'those charged with governance' at the Authority, exercise oversight of management's processes in relation to: - undertaking an assessment of the risk that the financial statements may be materially misstated due to fraud or error (including the nature, extent and frequency of these assessments); - identifying and responding to risks of fraud in the Authority, including any specific risks of fraud which management have identified or that have been brought to its attention, or classes of transactions, account balances, or disclosure for which a risk of fraud is likely to exist; - communicating to employees its view on business practice and ethical behaviour (for example by updating, communicating and monitoring against the Authority code of conduct); - · encouraging employees to report their concerns about fraud; and - communicating to you the processes for identifying and responding to fraud or error? - How does the Joint Governance Committee oversee management processes for identifying and responding to the risk of fraud and possible breaches of internal control? - 3) Is the Committee aware of any: - · breaches of, or deficiencies in, internal control; and - actual, suspected or alleged frauds during 2019/20?

-- 3) Is the Committee aware of any: - breaches of, or deficiencies in, internal control; and - actual, suspected or alleged frauds during 2016/17? - 4) Is the Joint Governance Committee aware of any organisational or management pressure to meet financial or operating targets? - 5) How does the Joint Governance Committee gain assurance that all relevant laws and regulations have been complied with?
-Are you aware of any instances of non-compliance during 2016/17? - 6) Is the Joint Governance Committee aware of any actual or potential litigation or claims that would affect the financial statements? - 7) How does the Joint Governance Committee satisfy itself that it is appropriate to adopt the going concern basis in preparing the financial statements?
+- 4) Is the Committee aware any organisational or management pressure to meet financial or operating targets? - 5) How does the Joint Governance Committee gain assurance that all relevant laws and regulations have been complied with?
+Are you aware of any instances of non-compliance during 2019/20? - 6) Is the Joint Governance Committee aware of any actual or potential litigation or claims that would affect the financial statements? - 7) How does the Joint Governance Committee satisfy itself that it is appropriate to adopt the going concern basis in preparing the financial statements? - 8) What does the Joint Governance Committee consider to be the related parties that are significant to the Authority and what is its understanding of the relationships and transactions with those related - 9) Does the Joint Governance Committee have concerns regarding relationships or transactions with related parties and, if so, what is the substance of those concerns?